smichaelsen/ext-solr/Documentation/Routing/FacetsInPathSegment.rst

 As the customer can combine as many values of a facet to filter the result, the path segment can contain multiple value.

-The route enhancer wll collect all values of the configures facet and combine them to a single string.
+The route enhancer will collect all values of the configured facet and combine them to a single string.

 The values will sort alphanumeric and concat with a colon.

-You can change the value separator by configure a multi value separator:
+You can change the value separator by configuring a multi value separator:

 .. code-block:: yaml